Johannesburg

 Art to see in Joburg – weekly exhibitions guide

-Discover our picks of Joburg's must-see exhibitions and art events for the week of Thu, Oct 16 – Thu, Oct 23, 2025, plus a few dates worth diarising.
+Discover our pick of Joburg's must-see exhibitions and art events, plus a few other dates worth diarising.

-From iconic public artworks (discover a few of our favourites), interesting street art, established galleries and museums, to trailblazing indie spaces, and the hardworking artists' studios in the City Centre, Johannesburg is a city for art lovers.
-We update this guide weekly to help you navigate the ever-changing array on offer, with a curated selection of solo and group shows, artist-led walkabouts, workshops, guided tours, and other art-related events worth your while.
+From iconic public artworks (discover a few of our favourites), intriguing street art, and established galleries and museums, to trailblazing indie spaces and the hardworking artists' studios in the City Centre, Johannesburg is a city for art lovers.
+We update this guide weekly to help you navigate these ever-changing creative spaces, from a curated selection of solo and group shows, artist-led walkabouts, and workshops, to guided tours, and other art-related events worth your while.

 Last chance to see